keybittech/awayto/README.md

 Awayto is a workflow enhancing platform, producing great value with minimal investment.
 With all the ways there are to reach a solution, it's important to understand the landscape.
 The right path is a way to be discovered.

-There are a few tenants of Awayto:
+There are a few tenets of Awayto:
 - Enhance the developer experience
 - Minimal focus on deployment, managed centrally
 - Provide opportunities for developers to learn
 - Use conventions that compliment functionality

-The Awayto platform adheres to these tenants in part by being scalable, lightweight, and secure.
+The Awayto platform adheres to these tenets in part by being scalable, lightweight, and secure.
 The goal is to be a central platform that uses a precise and opinionated toolset to unite web, mobile, and IoT technologies.
 Developers and businesses alike can enjoy the many tools offered by Awayto:

 - Rapidly deployable environment using enterprise level technologies
 - Full scale business application built with business owners in mind